minanagehsalalma/BookMarkletsWiki/README.md

 - **Features**: Expands all comments on any Facebook post
 - **Use Cases**: Great for searching in comments (Ctrl + F) or archiving a page

+### Neat Local Storage Exporter
+- **Platform**: Works on desktop browsers
+- **Features**: Exports/Imports local storage of a selected domain without the need of manual copying each key.
+- **Use Cases**: Good for debugging apps with local storage use.

 ## 🤝 Contributing

 Have a favorite bookmarklet you'd like to share?
 Contributions are welcome!
 Please make edits to the `index.html` file and open a pull request.